ConorWarrilow/Academic-Success-Analysis/readme.md

 Where TP is the number of true positives, and FP is the number of false positives.
 <br/>
 ### Recall
-Recall, also known as Sensitivity, is the ratio of the number of correct positive predictions to the number of all positive predictions.
+Recall, also known as Sensitivity, is the ratio between the number of correct positive predictions to the total number of positive predictions.
 The formula for precision is:

 $$\text{Recall} = \frac{TP}{TP + FN}$$